Blog Hero

 It can be easy to forget about getting eye check-ups, but scheduling and attending comprehensive eye exams is an important part of looking after your wellbeing.

-Luckily, eye exams are generally quick to complete and provide enough insight to keep your eyes healthy.
+Luckily, eye exams are generally quick to complete and provide enough insight to keep your eyes healthy, typically taking anywhere between 20–60 minutes.

 What Is a Comprehensive Eye Exam?